ohle/todotxt-more/README.md

 * tasks with a creation date will be shown using their relative date in days (e.g. 6d) , and sorted accordingly.
 * you see tasks synced from the GitHub (issue) and from my mail (notmuch), more about this later...

+Between the `more` and `lists` actions, you can inject the format you want for the output and the colouring.

+* `ansi` - ANSI escape sequences, good for terminals, this is the default
+* `pango` - Pango markup, good when used with GUI applications like rofi, dmenu with pango patch, [wayout](https://git.sr.ht/~proycon/wayout)
+* `html` - HTML, good for exporting to the web
+* `markdown` - Markdown syntax
+* `slack` - Slack's butchered version of markdown syntax, good for pasting into Slack.

+You might, however, prefer a more interactive view that allows you to do fuzzy search and makes the tasks directly actionable.
-If you run `todo.sh fzf list @work`, you'd the see same view, but interactively using fzf, allowing you to do fuzzy search.
+If you run `todo.sh fzf list @work`, you'd the see same view as the static one, but interactively using fzf:

 ![todo.sh more list](doc/fzf.png)